Term Life Insurance FAQs

 Is Term Life Insurance Taxable?

-Term life insurance is not taxable if the death benefits are payable to a named beneficiary (which must be a real person).
-However, there are several situations where term life insurance proceeds may become taxable, such as in the following scenarios:
+Term life insurance is not taxable if the death benefits are payable to a named beneficiary, which must be a real person.
+However, there are several situations in which term life insurance proceeds may become taxable, such as in the following scenarios:

 - Estate named as beneficiary: The death benefits proceeds may be considered part of your estate and could be subject to federal or state estate taxes.